 In an effort to reduce wage theft and prevent losses in retirement income for many Australians, the government is seeking to legislate its payday super measure, as first proposed in the 2023-2024 Federal Budget.
 As the first step, a consultation paper has been released which proposes two models that could be used to implement the measure.
+Based on the outcomes of the consultation, the government will redesign the super compliance framework to incorporate payday super, which is proposed to commence from 1 July 2026 subject to the passage of legislation.

 Unpaid superannuation is equivalent to wage theft and is detrimental to the retirement income of many Australians.
-That's why the government proposed measures to reduce the structural drivers of unpaid super guarantee (SG), including increasing the payment frequency of SG to occur at the same time as when salary and wages are paid (payday super), and increasing the ATO's data matching capabilities to target SG compliance.
+That's why in the 2023-2024 Federal Budget, the government proposed measures to reduce the structural drivers of unpaid super guarantee (SG), including increasing the payment frequency of SG to occur at the same time as when salary and wages are paid (payday super), and increasing the ATO's data matching capabilities to target SG compliance.

-The consultation paper proposes two models that could be used to implement the payday super measure: the employer payment model and the due date model.
+A consultation paper has now been released by the government on two proposed models that could be used to implement the payday super measure: the employer payment model and the due date model.
 Under both models, the SG charge, which is currently designed for quarterly payments, will need to be updated to align with a more frequent payment schedule.
 Essentially, the SG charge is a penalty that applies if an employer does not pay an employee's SG amount in full, on time and to the right fund.